mafudge/ist346-labs/dev/lab-J/readme.md

 PS C:\ist346>docker exec -it lab-j_nginx_1 bash
 ```

-Once logged in we need to setup a firewall to stop malicous users.
-UFW is already installed on most linux distrobutions.
+Once logged in we need to setup a firewall to stop malicious users.
+UFW is already installed on most Linux distributions.

 The best way to guarantee security in to stop everything then only let in what you need we do this be setting the default UFW policy to deny all traffic by default.